claire-mayfield/MTEC340/README.md

 - Learn a few different audio implementation techniques
 - Understand what monobehavior means
 - Remember to put a semicolon at the end of each line of code

+My favorite video game soundtrack is the [final boss fight from Banjo Kazooie](https://youtu.be/k89y_LZuSYU?feature=shared), by Grant Kirkhope.